gjbekker/molmil/README.md

 Additional information with regards to how to integrate Molmil and a reference to the Molmil API can be found on https://github.com/gjbekker/molmil/wiki/Integrate-Molmil and https://github.com/gjbekker/molmil/wiki/Molmil-API respectively.

+If you use Molmil, please cite our paper:
+<a target="_blank" href="https://jcheminf.springeropen.com/articles/10.1186/s13321-016-0155-1">Molmil: a molecular viewer for the PDB and beyond</a>